Government Communications Security Bureau

 GCSB's authorities are specified in the Intelligence and Security Act 2017.
 Its statutory functions are:

-Section 16 of the Act prohibits GCSB from undertaking activities for the purpose of obtaining information about a New Zealander unless under specific authorisation.
+The Act prohibits GCSB from undertaking activities for the purpose of obtaining information about a New Zealander unless under specific authorisation (implemented through the warrant and authorisation framework in Part 4 of the Act).
 Like its Five Eyes partners, GCSB's collection is governed by ministerial-level intelligence warrants reviewed by the Commissioners of Intelligence Warrants and subject to subsequent oversight by the Inspector-General of Intelligence and Security and the parliamentary Intelligence and Security Committee.

 Notable Operations

 Confirmed UKUSA / Five Eyes signals partnership (1946–present).
-New Zealand is a founding signatory of the 1946 UKUSA Agreement and has been a full Five Eyes partner throughout.
+New Zealand joined the UKUSA arrangement in the mid-1950s and has been a full Five Eyes partner since that time.
 The full text of UKUSA was declassified in 2010 by NSA and GCHQ.
 New Zealand's specific role within the partnership has historically centred on signals collection coverage of the South Pacific.6

 Confirmed Waihopai station (1989–present).
 The Waihopai signals-intelligence facility, near Blenheim in the South Island, is GCSB's principal satellite-interception station.
-It operates two large satellite-tracking radomes and is integrated into the Five Eyes ECHELON-era signals collection architecture.
-The station's existence and basic function were avowed by the New Zealand government in 1984 (during the original siting decision); subsequent disclosures, including the 2013 Snowden documents, have detailed the station's role in collecting commercial and government communications across the South Pacific.7
+It was equipped with two large satellite-tracking radomes (dismantled in 2022) and is integrated into the Five Eyes ECHELON-era signals collection architecture.
+The station was authorised by Prime Minister David Lange and Finance Minister Roger Douglas in 1987 and began operating in 1989; subsequent disclosures, including the 2013 Snowden documents, have detailed the station's role in collecting commercial and government communications across the South Pacific.7

 Confirmed Snowden-disclosed programmes (2013).
 The 2013 disclosures included substantial documentation of GCSB operations and Five Eyes integration.
 The most consequential single disclosure was the proposed Project SPEARGUN, a planned cable-tap on the Southern Cross undersea cable that connects New Zealand to Australia and onward to the United States; the programme was described in NSA documents as in development.
 Subsequent New Zealand-government statements have not directly confirmed or denied the proposal at programme level.
 The disclosures also detailed GCSB collection against Pacific-island nations on behalf of Five Eyes partners.8